How to build a marketplace: A quick-start guide

 • Types of online marketplaces and business models

-• How to create a marketplace
+• How to choose a payment provider for a marketplace

 What is a marketplace?